Care homes should assess, record and help residents maintain their oral health.

 AGE UK estimates 426,000 people live in care homes, approximately 405,000 of whom are over 65.

-Consultation on the draft quality standard for oral health in care homes and hospitals is open until 3 February 2017.
+UPDATE - The final quality standard for oral health in care homes published in June 2017.